bryanaustin/streamdeck-basic/README.md

 # Stream Deck Basic

 Drive an Elgato Stream Deck from a simple YAML file on **Linux**.
+It is fully **headless** — there is no GUI, tray app, or configuration window.
+The entire layout is **declared in one YAML file** and applied directly to the device, so it runs happily on a server, a kiosk, or any always-on box with no desktop attached.
 Each button can show an image and a text label, and run a bash command when pressed.
 Buttons can also switch between **pages**, so you get folder-style navigation.
 The app is built to **survive disconnects gracefully** — unplug the deck, suspend/resume the machine, replug it, and it just reconnects and carries on.

 Built on the [`python-elgato-streamdeck`](https://github.com/abcminiuser/python-elgato-streamdeck) library (`pip install streamdeck`).

 ## Features

+- **Headless, YAML-driven** — no GUI; the whole layout lives in one declarative file, ideal for servers and kiosks.
+Edit the file, restart, done.
 - YAML configuration with multiple pages and `goto` navigation.
 - Per-button **image** (auto-scaled), **text label**, and **bash command**.
 - **Execution states** — command buttons show a spinner while running, then a